eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-21_local-delicacies-1-jiufen-photo-series-002.md

 - - -

-This page is synchronized from the post: [local delicacies 1 - Jiufen photo series 002](https://steemit.com/@deanliu/local-delicacies-1-jiufen-photo-series-002)
+This page is synchronized from the post: ['local delicacies 1 - Jiufen photo series 002'](https://steemit.com/@deanliu/local-delicacies-1-jiufen-photo-series-002)